|

 Bob

-Barton visits hundreds of school children each year telling
+Barton has visited many schools of children each year telling

 stories,